TISUnion/PrimeBackup/docs/feature/database_maintain.md

 - Orphaned Filesets: Filesets no longer referenced by any backups
 - Base Fileset Compression: Optimize the storage structure of base filesets
 - Unknown Blob Files: Blob files that exist in file system but have no records in the database
+- Legacy Unknown Chunk Files: leftover chunk files in the legacy chunk file store with no records in the database
+- Pack Compaction: Rewrite live pack entries and delete pack files with too much dead space
-- Unknown Chunk Files: Chunk files that exist in file system but have no records in the database
+- Unknown Pack Files: Pack files that exist in file system but have no records in the database

 !!! note

-    In most cases, you do not need to manually execute this command.
-Prime Backup ensures the database remains in a clean state during daily operations
+    In most cases, you do not need to manually execute this command; Prime Backup ensures the database remains in a clean state during daily operations

 ### SQLite Vacuum